motine/waft.js/README.md

 # waft.js

-Waft.js is a very minimal framework for sprinkling minimal dynamic behavior over html elements via javascript.
+Waft.js is a very minimal framework for sprinkling minimal dynamic behavior over html elements via JavaScript.

 The motivation was to: